sylesh-687/shaileshthakur-resume/Core Java Part2.md

 #### Q23: What is the difference b/w StringBuffer and StringBuilder classes?
      A: StringBuffer is Synchronized ( reliable result )  and StringBuilder( Improved time ) is not.
 ---

+#### Q24: What is Object Oriented Approach?
+     A: Method is which Computer system is designed using Classes and Objects.
+---

+#### Q25: Difference between Object Oriented programming Languages and Object based programming Languages?
+     A: Object Oriented programming languages strictly follow OOps Concepts .
+Smalltalk, C++, Java are examples.
+        Object Based programming languages follow all features except inheritance.
+JavaScript, VBScript.
+---